jonniek/mpv-playlistmanager/README.md

 ## Features
 - __remove old__ ()
   - Remoes seen entries from the start of the playlist keeping the playlist list readable and navigatable.
-Edit
+Edit settings to change ranges, or if you want files to be appended at end of playlist instead of removed.
 - __sort playlist__(CTRL+p)
   - Sorts the current playlist alphabetically based on whole path.
 Stops currently playing file and starts playlist from start of new playlist.
 Option to run at mpv start automatically in settings.
 - __Loadfiles__(P)